Abarth 600e 2025 review – Italy gives the Alpine A290 something to worry about

-From aero-honed record setters to the boisterous 595, Abarth isn’t known for producing dull cars.
+Abarth isn’t known for producing dull cars, having been responsible for everything from aero-honed record setters to the boisterous 595 in its 75-year history.
 The introduction of the all-electric 500e marked the beginning of the end for its combustion-powered models, and while bold styling and a burbling (read: annoying) fake sound generator gave it some degree of character, its lukewarm performance left us wanting more.
-But now, to give us just that, Abarth has launched the 600e.
+But now, Abarth has launched the 600e to give us just that.

-In light of concerns about the brand’s transition to electric power, Abarth has addressed this head on.
+In light of concerns about the brand’s transition to electric power, Abarth has addressed this head-on at the model’s international launch.
 Marketing boss Francesco Morosini made it clear that the people behind the brand remain petrol heads at heart, but that they ‘don’t make the rules’ and instead need to follow them.
-This isn’t to say the 600e is compromised, though, with Abarth keen to stress that it’s its most accomplished model yet.
+This isn’t to say the 600e is compromised, though, with Abarth keen to stress that it’s the company’s most accomplished model yet.

-The most powerful road-going Abarth to date, the hot 600e is built on the same e-CMP platform as the Alfa Romeo Junior, targeting the likes of the Cupra Born and MG4 with a larger footprint than its 500e relative.
-Available in standard and limited (for now) Scorpionissima forms, there are two power outputs available, but both come with the same underlying hardware developed using knowhow from Stellantis Motorsport.
-We got behind the wheel at the Balocco proving ground in Italy to find out what the Abarth 600e delivers beyond its raw numbers.
+The most powerful road-going Abarth to date, the hot 600e is built on the same e-CMP platform as the Alfa Romeo Junior, targeting the likes of the Alpine A290 and Cupra Born with a larger footprint than its 500e relative.
+Available in standard and limited (for now) Scorpionissima forms, there are two power outputs available, but both come with the same underlying hardware developed using know-how from Stellantis Motorsport.
+We get behind the wheel on UK roads for the first time to find out what the Abarth 600e delivers beyond its numbers.

 Abarth 600e: in detail